ziyanzheng/ziyanzheng.github.io/_pages/cv.md

 ======
 **Huawei** `2023.08 - `
 * Intern in Central Research, 2012 Lab
-  * 超大规模无线网络能效调控相关方案
+  * High-dimensional Neural Predictor.
+Propose a novel prediction scheme based on RNN and Loyld-max quantizer, introducing periodic time coding, SVD layer and incremental learning.
+Our method saves 90%+ transmission resources compared to the original solution over a real high-dimensional time series compression, transmission and restoration problem.
-  * 高精度高性能话统数据压缩与传输解决方案
+  * SVD Feature Quantizer.
+Mathematically design an optimal feature quantizer and the corresponding bits allocation solution with arbitrary bit width.
-  * Product Quantization for Image Retrieval
+  * Image Retrieval Algorithm.
+Practically enhance the recall and efficiency for Product Quantization.
-  * Transformer-based Foundation Model for Decoder
+  * Foundation Model for Decoder.
+Improve the interpretability and performance for transformer decoder.

 **University of California, Berkeley** `2022.05 - 2023.05`
 * Visiting Scholar in the Department of Electrical Engineering and Computer Sciences